 A few years ago I watched a recording of a call in television show taped during Ramadhan when one of the callers was located in the famine ravished Somalia.
 He asked the scholar who was taking questions whether or not his fasting would be accepted if he had nothing to eat.
 Even now I can’t help but become emotional when I remember the caller’s voice and his fear that his worship would be found lacking.

 It was a reminder that we have so many comforts yet are still ungrateful and wasteful.
-Since then I have tried very observe a zero waste Ramadhan as a reminder that although I may not see poverty around me every day, there are millions of people who experience the reality of hunger on a daily basis.
+Since then I have tried every year to observe a zero waste Ramadhan as a reminder that although I may not see poverty around me every day, there are millions of people who experience the reality of hunger on a daily basis.

 If you have questions about Islam, ask a Muslim.
 I will attempt to answer any question that is asked with a sincere quest for knowledge and that is not rooted in racism or bigotry.